-All data as of September 30, 2016
+All data as of September 30, 2023

-Debt to Total Assets*44%
+Debt to Total Assets*61.8%

-Number of Properties56
+Total Number of Properties52

-Total Square Feet6,345,537
+Total Square Feet7,166,282

 Top 5 Tenants

 |Ulta Salon, Cosmetics & Fragrance Inc.

 Debt Maturity & Principal Payments

 |Mortgages and Credit Facility Payable

 Lease Maturity (Percent of Leases Expiring)

 1Economic occupancy is defined as the percentage of total gross leasable area for which a tenant is obligated to pay rent under the terms of its lease agreement, regardless of the actual use or occupation by that tenant of the area being leased.

-4These Standard & Poor’s (“S&P”) credit ratings express the agency’s opinion about the ability and willingness of a company to meet its financial obligations in full and on time.
+4These Standard & Poor’s (S&P) credit ratings express the agency’s opinion about the ability and willingness of a company to meet its financial obligations in full and on time.
 Credit-quality ratings are measured on a scale that generally ranges from AAA (highest) to D (lowest).
 “NR” is used to classify securities for which a rating is not available.

 Important Risk Factors to Consider